tinacms/tina.io/content/docs/index.md

 prev: null
 next: /docs/getting-started/how-tina-works
 ---
-Tina is a toolkit for building content management systems.
+Tina is a **toolkit for building content management systems.** By creating a custom CMS with Tina instead of opting for a conventional, "turn-key" solution, developers that use Tina have a lot more control over the editing experience of their users.

 ## First Steps